Child Custody

 California courts decide child custody arrangements based on a variety of factors, such as:

-• The age of the children
+• The age of the children.

-• The preference of the children
+• The preference of the children, when appropriate.

-• Each parent's relationship with the children
+• Each parent's relationship with the children.

-• The parents' financial situations
+• The parents' financial situations.

-• The parenting abilities of each party
+• The parenting abilities of each party.

-• Willingness of each parent to cooperate
+• The willingness of each parent to cooperate.

 Judges prefer arrangements that can provide a stable and healthy environment for the child.
 If you are constantly moving or have not established a strong bond with your child, show that you are actively participating in your child's life and are interested in developing a strong relationship with them.